cabal-club/cable/wire.md

 and continue to receive any new chat messages that the responder learns of in the future, so long as this request is still alive.

-Responding hosts SHOULD respond with all known chat messages within the requested time range, though they may desire not to in certain circumstances, particularly if a channel has a very long history and the responding host lacks sufficient resources at the time to return thousands or hundreds of thousands of chat message hashes.
+A responder SHOULD respond with all known chat messages within the requested time range, though they may desire not to in certain circumstances, particularly if a channel has a very long history and the responding host lacks sufficient resources at the time to return thousands or hundreds of thousands of chat message hashes.

+A responder is RECOMMENDED to send posts in reverse chronological order by post timestamp, so that, if the requester sees that they received a number of hashes equal to their `limit`, they can be assured that they now have all posts newer than the oldest post hash the responder did send, and can make subsequent requests to paginate backwards in time.

 A `limit` of 0 MUST be understood as having no maximum on the number of hashes the requester wishes to receive.